Srgiomndz/calorie-app/README.md

 ## Optimizations

-Features and changes to come
+Features and changes to come:

-I want to add a "like" functionality to posts
+1. I want to add a "like" functionality to posts
-Adding nested comments to show replies to comments
+2. Adding nested comments to show replies to comments

 Friending